wolpi/prim-ftpd/README.md

 scp -O ...
 ```

+Probably you should generate new hostkeys for pftpd in such a case.
+Since version 7.4 the app shows at which time hostkeys had been generated.
+That gives you an indication if they grew too old.

 ## Running in the background

 Depending your Android version, Android keeps closing apps running in the background.
 Even if you think you configured explicitly not do this.
 Please visit https://dontkillmyapp.com/ on more information about battery saving options.